FH-Potsdam/disa-gotchi-gpt3/prompt-text.md

 ## Next steps / TO DO

+**Different prompt configurations**
+- 2 Options:
+  - Different prompts in an array
+  - One prompt + different variable parameters (words, definitions, moods) in a string.
+- Initial configurations?
+"How acute is your request?"
+- Options by user input:
+  - When question: give some advice?
+  - When negative thoughts: rephrase them in a positive way
+- Checkbox Configurations
+--- What does user need?
+Ich brauche Mut, wie soll ich weiter machen
+--- Different tones: friendly, humourous, provocative...
+- One answer per configuration or one query and different possibilities

 **Make more specific references to anxiety**
+- "My anxiety is the one who talks"
 - Reference possible negative thoughts, what could go wrong.
 - But avoid a long query like before: make the prompt more direct